XulingYe/SmartProcess_SmartContractGenerator/README.md

 Afterward, we allow to generate from BPMN to smart contracts.

-All copyright reserved to Xuling Ye.
+All copyright reserved to Xuling Ye (https://xulingye.github.io/).

+## Direct execution:
-Direct execution: Go to SmartProcess_SmartContractGenerator/Graphical2SmartContact_SCG/bin/Debug, download this folder.
+Go to `SmartProcess_SmartContractGenerator/Graphical2SmartContact_SCG/bin/Debug`, download this folder.

-Execute 'Graphical2SmartContact_SCG.exe' for BPMN to Solidity;
+* Execute `Graphical2SmartContact_SCG.exe` for BPMN to Solidity;
-Execute 'YAWL2Solidity_SCG.exe' for YAWL to Solidity.
+* Execute `YAWL2Solidity_SCG.exe` for YAWL to Solidity.

-Note: It may only be executable in Windows 10.
+_Note: It may only be executable in Windows 10._